‘Bold And The Beautiful’ Recap For Thursday, May 31: Hope’s Bitterness, Liam Sets Bill Straight, Steffy Falls

-Bold and the Beautiful recap for Thursday, May 31 states that Liam (Scott Clifton) has not finished blasting Bill (Don Diamont) at Spencer Publications.
-Soap Central points out that Liam is furious that his father actually believes that he has chance at a life with Steffy (Jacqueline MacInnes Wood).
+Bold and the Beautiful recap for Thursday, May 31, states that Liam (Scott Clifton) has not finished blasting Bill (Don Diamont) at Spencer Publications.
+Soap Central points out that Liam is furious that his dad actually believes that he has a chance at a life with Steffy (Jacqueline MacInnes Wood).
 Bill, on the other hand, reminds his son that he just came back from a wedding where he would have married Hope (Annika Noelle).
-Liam tells his father that the wedding would not have taken place if he hadn’t tricked Wyatt into believing that Steffy and Bill were having an affair.
-He calls his father a sick man.
+Liam informs his father that the wedding would not have taken place if he hadn’t tricked Wyatt into believing that Steffy and Bill were having an affair.
+Liam calls his father a sick man.

 However, Bill remains adamant that he will still get back together with Steffy.
-Liam and Bill go back and forth about who is having delusions, with Liam thinking that his father is sad.
-He tells Bill that he has pushed away everyone in his life.
-B&B fans even saw his throwing Wyatt out and stripping him of the car, painting and job that he promised him.
+Father and son go back and forth about who is having delusions, with Liam thinking that his father is sad.
+He lets his dad know that he has pushed away everyone in his life.
+B&B fans even saw his throwing Wyatt out and stripping him of the car, painting, and job that he promised him.
 Bold and the Beautiful recap states that Liam feels that Bill has no one in his corner now except Justin (Aaron D. Spears) and Alison.
 Liam leaves the office.

 Do you think Steffy and Bill belong together? #BoldandBeautiful pic.twitter.com/YXTfccgZVI